 Practical assignments

 For each of the 7 principles of becoming a leader have the men write down three ways that they can put them into practice.
-Have them do that during this .
+Have them do that during this meeting.

-Then at home have them focus on a different principle for seven weeks.
+Then at home have them focus each week on a different principle for seven weeks.
 Bring a brief written report.

 Special adaptations for unique groups

+Share this material with a group of teenage boys in 2 churches